tpareli/mpv-stereo-downmix/README.md

 lavfi=[pan=stereo|FL=FL+0.9*FC+0.5*SL+0.3*LFE|FR=FR+0.9*FC+0.5*SR+0.3*LFE]
 ```

-NB: There is no normalisation of audio after these effects are implemented.
+NB: There is no normalisation of audio after these effects are applied.

 # Troubleshooting
 The script have been tested on these setups: